Hair Loss Epidemic In The Black Community

 Hair loss in black women is incredibly common.
 Almost half of black women experience some form of hair loss.
 Unfortunately, there aren't many doctors who are familiar with black hairstyling practices, leaving many women to sort through unhelpful, and sometimes harmful, advice on their own.

+Looking for solutions for alopecia in black women?
 Black women in particular are prone to experience traction alopecia, which can be caused by heat, toxic chemicals and tight hair styles that cause tension on the scalp, including some braids and hair extensions.

 Here Are Some Steps That You Can Take To Prevent Or Slow Hair Loss: